 If you’ve never heard of house sitting, I guess the real first question is why would we want to live in someone else’s house?
 For us, it is a comfortable way to travel that allows us to live like a local for an extended period of time, spend time with animals (since most homeowners have pets), and save a ton of money by not paying for lodging, being able to cook our own meals, and often times even having a vehicle to use for exploring.

 While there are many house sitting websites out there, we use TrustedHousesitters to trade our house sitting services for a free place to base our explorations in a destination we’re interested in visiting.
 From house sitting in Europe to hundreds of other international house sitting opportunities, we love how easy it is to use and all the wanderlust being a member inspires.
 It’s a win win win situation – for us, the homeowners, and the pets who get to be spoiled with love while their parents are away.

-Our decision to pursue a long-term house sitting trip to Europe came about because we saw a five-week opportunity in Scotland beginning in September.
+Our decision to pursue a trip that revolved around long-term house sitting in Europe came about because we saw a five-week opportunity in Scotland beginning in September.
 We decided then that if we got it, we would try to stay in Europe through Christmas and maybe even through my birthday in February.
 At the very least, we’d make it until late November when the Christmas markets in Germany opened – an experience I’d dreamt of since hearing my grandma (‘Omi’) share about the holidays of her childhood.

-Once we were accepted for the Scotland sit, we immediately started planning our Eurotrip – well, as much as you can when you have no idea where you’ll end up for most of it.
+Once we were accepted for the Scotland sit through TrustedHousesitters, we immediately started planning our Eurotrip – well, as much as you can when you have no idea where you’ll end up for most of it.